Remarks on Contact and Jacobi Geometry: Principal -bundles

-By employing $t$ as the standard coordinate on $\mathbb{R}$, and so $\mathbb{R}^{\times}$, we can understand $t$ as the fibre coordinate of $P$ in some fixed local trivialisation.
-That is, $(x^{a}, t)$ can serve as local coordinates on $P$, where $(x^{a})$ are understood as local coordinates on $M$; such coordinates we will call \emph{homogeneous coordinates}.
-With respect to homogeneous coordinates the Euler vector field on $P$ is simply $\Delta_{P} = t \partial_{t}$.
+By employing $t$ as the standard coordinate on $\mathbb{R}$, and so $\mathbb{R}^{\times}$, we can understand $t$ as the f\/ibre coordinate of $P$ in some f\/ixed local trivialisation.
+That is, $(x^{a}, t)$ can serve as local coordinates on~$P$, where $(x^{a})$ are understood as local coordinates on $M$; such coordinates we will call \emph{homogeneous coordinates}.
+With respect to homogeneous coordinates the Euler vector f\/ield on~$P$ is simply $\Delta_{P} = t \partial_{t}$.